 When your surgeon and the surgical team are ready, you’ll be taken to the operating room.
 There you’ll be given anesthesia to help you sleep through your knee replacement surgery, or to make you numb from the waist down.
 Then an incision is made on the front or side of your knee.
 Any damaged bone is cleaned away by your knee doctor, and the new joint is put into place.
 The incision is closed with special surgical glue.

-After your knee surgery, you’ll be sent to the PACU (Post Anesthesia Care Unit).
-When you are fully awake, you’ll be moved to your room.
+After your knee surgery, you will be sent to the PACU (Post Anesthesia Care Unit).
+When you are fully awake, you will be moved to your room.
 The nurses will give you medications to ease your pain.
 An SCD (Sequential Compression Device) may be used to prevent blood clots by gently squeezing then releasing your leg.
-You may be given medication to prevent blood clots.

 Soon, our skilled orthopedic team will help you get up and moving.
 They know precisely what they’re doing and how to help you recover, heal, and get back to life in the fastest, safest way possible.
 You may also have physical therapy or occupational therapy after your knee surgery.